Catherinerezi/Bank-Churn-Analysis/README.md

 # Understanding Our Generals

-This notebook works like a small investigation file: each row is a customer snapshot: who they are, which bank they trusted the most, what products they hold, and whether they left.
+This notebook works like a small investigation file: each row is a customer snapshot: who they are, which bank they trusted the most, what products they hold, and whether they left or stay.
 Before any modeling or visualization, we profile, clean, and enrich the fields below so downstream findings are trustworthy, reproducible, and actionable.

 | Column           | Type        | Meaning                            | Notes & Handling |
 |------------------|-------------|------------------------------------|------------------|